MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-delete-dsr.md

 > **Important**:  It is recommended that admins complete this step for a PowerApps user

 ## Step #10: Delete the user’s personal data in Common Data Service (CDS) instances
-Certain PowerApps licenses give the ability for users within your organization to create instances of the Common Data Service, create and build apps on the Common Data Service, including the PowerApps Community Plan which is a free license that allows users to try out CDS in an individual environment.
+Certain PowerApps licenses give the ability for users within your organization to create instances of the Common Data Service, and create and build apps on the Common Data Service, including the PowerApps Community Plan which is a free license that allows users to try out CDS in an individual environment.
 See the PowerApps Pricing page for which CDS capabilities are included in each PowerApps license.

 Please see [Executing DSRs against Common Data Service Customer Data](https://go.microsoft.com/fwlink/?linkid=872251), for guidance on how to respond to DSRs for users that use the Common Data Service.
 > **Important**: It is recommended that admins complete this step for a PowerApps user

 ## Step #11: Delete the user from Azure Active Directory
-Once the above steps have been complete the final step is to delete the user’s account for Azure Active Directory by following the following steps, see [delete a user from your organization](https://support.office.com/en-us/article/delete-a-user-from-your-organization-d5155593-3bac-4d8d-9d8b-f4513a81479e).
+Once the above steps have been complete the final step is to delete the user’s account for Azure Active Directory by following the steps outlined in the Azure Data Subject Request GDPR documentation that can be found on the [Office 365 Service Trust Portal](https://servicetrust.microsoft.com/ViewPage/GDPRDSR).